Coko7/aoc-2023/src/day10/Day10Part2.md

 7. Then use `Select` > `By Color` and click on a dot.
 This will select all the dots in the image
 8. Open the histogram `Windows` > `Dockable Dialogs` > `Histogram`
 9. Write down the number of pixels
-10. Divide by 9 because a single dot is made up of nine pixels
+10. Divide by 9 because a single dot was made up of nine pixels in my screenshot
 11. Submit the result for part 2

 This is not an elegant solution to the problem since I had to resort to external tools that did all the work (Gimp).